CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-02.md

      ![](./media/4-7-25-l2-18.png)

-1. If you encounter any warnings while running, as shown in the screenshot below, click **Run Anyway**.
+1. If you encounter any warnings while running, as shown in the screenshot below, click **Run anyway**.

    ![](./media/run-anway.png)